shektor/assert-equals/README.md

 # Assert Equals

-A javascript "assertEquals" function that compares passed 'expected' and 'actual' arguments and asserts if they are equal.
+A javascript `assertEquals` function that compares passed 'expected' and 'actual' arguments and asserts if they are equal.

 ## Getting Started